Spring is officially here. warm sunshine, melting snow and green germinations are just what everyone needed after this long winter.

 In Spring, while the liver is activated, it is also prone to damage.
 If you experience escalated agitation, insomnia, poor digestion, a little extra attention and love to the liver does no harm.

 So How?
 Liver hates stagnation, loves flow; it appreciates an appropriate diet, quality sleep and balanced emotions.

 The quantity of sleeping hours is not as essential as the quality of your sleep.
-Chinese medicine charted a biological clock for internal the organs according to observation of each organ’s function and behaviour.
-The ideal bedtime for a healthy liver is before 11pm.
+Chinese medicine charted a biological clock for internal organs according to observation of each organ’s function and behaviour.
+The ideal bedtime for liver health is before 11pm.
 The liver rests and replenishes between 11pm to 3am.
 Chronic insomnia and the habit of staying up late can create unnecessary burdens for liver function.